Enigmatisms/NeuralStyle/README.md

 ​		Make sure to have Pytorch / Tensorboard on your device, CUDA is available too yet I failed to use it (GPU memory not enough, yet API is good to go).
 I am currently using Pytorch 1.7.0 + CU101.

-​		On Init, it might requires you to download pretrained VGG-19 network, which requires network connection.
+​		On Init, it might require you to download pretrained VGG-19 network, which requires network connection.

 ---